sami-abai/sami-abai.github.io/_pages/research.md

 **Abuhaimed, Sami** and Sen, Sandip.
 “Team performance and user satisfaction in mixed human-agent teams.23rd Intl Conf on Autonomous Agents and MultiAgent Systems, Auckland, New Zealand, May 2024 (**Accepted, to be presented**).

 **Abuhaimed, Sami** and Sen, Sandip. ”Human Satisfaction in Ad Hoc Human-Agent Teams.”
 In Intl Conf on Human-Computer Interaction, pp. 207-219.
-Cham: Springer Nature Switzerland, 2023. (**Presented**)  Invited to **Chair** session:  “Insights from Human-centered Design of AI Agents.”
+Cham: Springer Nature Switzerland, 2023. (**Presented**)
+ * **Chaired** session titled:  “Insights from Human-centered Design of AI Agents.”

 **Abuhaimed, Sami**, Karaoglu, Selim, and Sen, Sandip., “Choosing the Task Allocator: Effect on Performance and Satisfaction in Human-Agent Team.”In The 36th International FLAIRS Conference, Clearwater Beach, FL 2023. (**Presented**)